jotavare/42-resources/README.md

 ###### _Extensions, apps, addons... a bit of everything to enchance your experience at 42._
 #### SCRIPTS
 - [Installette (Kuninoto)](https://github.com/Kuninoto/installette) - A Bash script to install Norminette, a Norminette Formatter, Vim and 42 Header for Vim.
-- [Oh My Zsh](https://ohmyz.sh) - Open source, community-driven framework for managing your Zsh configuration.
-[GitHub](https://github.com/ohmyzsh/ohmyzsh).
+- [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) - Open source, community-driven framework for managing your Zsh configuration.
 - [PowerLevel10k](https://github.com/romkatv/powerlevel10k) - Theme that i personally use for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience.
+- [tldr-pages](https://github.com/tldr-pages/tldr) - collection of community-maintained help pages for command-line tools.
+- [Neofetch Themes](https://github.com/Chick2D/neofetch-themes) - A bunch of neofetch configs in a single place.

 #### VSCODE
 - [42 Header](https://marketplace.visualstudio.com/items?itemName=kube.42header)